ail-man/job-service/README.md

 	"priority":"10"
 }
 ```

 #### Execute created job one time manually

 ```
 curl -i -X POST http://localhost:8080/job-service/execute/job1 curl -i -X POST http://localhost:8080/job-service/execute/job2
 ```

+We can do logging of each NativeJob execution into separate log-file with one of existing Quartz plugins